Minimal genus relative trisections of corks: A lower bound for the trisection genus of a -manifold with boundary

-\begin{proof}[Proof of Theorem~\ref{mainthm:lowerbound}] Assume that there exist integers $g$, $k$, $p$, and $b$ such that $X$ admits a $(g, k; p, b)$-relative trisection and $g\leq\chi(X)+1$.
-Using Proposition~\ref{prop:rtd-Euler}, we easily see that $k\leq2$, $p=0$, and $b\leq3$.
-Thus, it follows that $\partial{X}$ is a Seifert fiber space by Corollary~\ref{cor:SFS}.
+\begin{proof}[Proof of Theorem~\ref{mainthm:lowerbound}] Assume that the trisection genus of $X$ is less than $\chi(X)+b-1$.
+Then there exist integers $k$, $p$, and $b'$ such that $X$ admits a $(\chi(X)+b-2, k; p, b')$-relative trisection.
+Using Lemma~\ref{lem:rtd-Euler}, we easily see that $k\leq b-1$, $p=0$, and $b'\leq b$.
+So $\partial{X}$ admits a planar open book decomposition with $b$ binding components.
 This is a contradiction. \end{proof}

+Let $M$ be a closed $3$-manifold that admits a planar open book decomposition with binding number $b$.
+It is known that $M$ is the $3$-sphere if $b=1$, and $M$ is a lens space if $b=2$ (see \cite{EtnOzb08}).
+In addition, if $b=3$, $M$ is a Seifert fiber space or the connected sum of two lens spaces (see \cite{Ari08}).
+Combining these facts with Lemma~\ref{lem:rtd-Euler} and Theorem~\ref{mainthm:lowerbound}, we obtain the following corollary.

+\begin{cor} For a $4$-manifold $X$ with boundary, if $\partial{X}$ is irreducible and not Seifert fibered, then the trisection genus of $X$ is greater than $\chi(X)+1$. \end{cor}

+\begin{rem} Theorem~\ref{mainthm:lowerbound} also holds for trisection genus of unbalanced relative trisections.
+A $(g,k_1,k_2,k_3;p,b)$-unbalanced relative trisection induces an open book decomposition with page $\Sigma_{p,b}$.
+In Lemma~\ref{lem:rtd-Euler}, by defining $A_i(g,k_i;p,b) := g+p+b-1-k_i$ for $i\in\{1,2,3\}$, we obtain the same result. \end{rem}

-\begin{proof}[Proof of Theorem~\ref{mainthm:corks}] By Proposition~\ref{prop:M_n-hyp}, each $\partial{M_n}$ is a hyperbolic $3$-manifold.
-It is known that a Seifert fiber space cannot be hyperbolic (see \cite{Thu02b}), so we can use Theorem~\ref{mainthm:lowerbound}.
-Since the Euler characteristic of $M_n$ is equal to $1$, the trisection genus of $M_n$ is greater than $2$.
+\begin{proof}[Proof of Theorem~\ref{mainthm:corks}] By Proposition~\ref{prop:M_n-hyp}, each $\partial{M_n}$ is hyperbolic.
+It is known that a hyperbolic $3$-manifold is irreducible and not Seifert fibered (see \cite{Mil62} and \cite{Thu02b}), so we can use Corollary~\ref{cor:lowerbound}.
+Since the Euler characteristic of a contractible $4$-manifold is $1$, the trisection genus of $M_n$ is greater than $2$.
 On the other hand, $\calT_n$ is a genus $3$ relative trisection of $M_n$ (see Definition~\ref{def:M_n}).
 Therefore, we conclude that the trisection genus of $M_n$ is $3$ for any $n\in\NN$. \end{proof}

 \begin{rem} For the proof of the hyperbolicity of $\partial{M_n}$, we used the result of the preprint \cite{IchJonMas19a}.
 Without using this, we can show that there are infinitely many corks with trisection genus $3$ by Remark~\ref{rem:Thurston}. \end{rem}